Standard Precautions, Transmission Based, Surgical Asepsis: NCLEX-RN

 - Sterile liquids must be poured carefully into sterile containers on the sterile field without the solution running over and obliterating the label on the bottle.

-- Sterile gowns and gloves are used by staff that are working with and/or setting up a sterile field.
+- Sterile gowns and gloves are used by staff that is working with and/or setting up a sterile field.

 - Sterile masks are also indicated, particularly when there is a possibility that a person will be working with or near the sterile field.